 With special thanks to Daniel Belasco Rogers, Prof. Dr. Anja Besand from the department for political science at the TU Dresden, the Goethe Institut in Prag, Weronika Nazarko, Iwona Nowacka, Janek Turkowski from Teatr Kana Szczecin, Frauke Wetzel, Christina Runge, our test audience and everybody who spoke into the Europhone.

-In co-production with SOPHIENSÆLE and in cooperation with HELLERAU – European Center of the Arts Dresden and Theatron (Network of European Performing Arts Organisations).
-Funded by the Doppelpass Fund of the German Federal Cultural Foundation.
+Production: Interrobang.
+Co-production: SOPHIENSÆLE.
+Cooperation: HELLERAU – European Center of the Arts Dresden and Theatron (Network of European Performing Arts Organisations).
+Funded by: Doppelpass Fund of the German Federal Cultural Foundation.

 Badisches Staatstheater Karlsruhe